 Precious Heritage Art Gallery Museum

 Created at the initiative of the French photographer Réhahn, this museum aims to pay tribute to the extraordinary ethnic diversity of Vietnam.
-Eight years in Vietnam from north to south have allowed Réhan to collect more than 200 photos, about 50 traditional costumes, some are very rare, as well as various objects such as earrings, pipes, etc...
-His portraits photos are quite dazzling, and some have made the cover for prestigious magazines such as National Geographic.
-All the informative texts are written in French and the museum is free, so do not deprive yourself to go there.
+Eight years in Vietnam from north to south have allowed Réhan to collect more than 200 photos, about 50 traditional costumes, some of which very rare, as well as various objects such as earrings, pipes, etc. His portrait photos are especially captivating, and some have made the cover for prestigious magazines such as National Geographic.
+All the informative texts are written in French and the museum is free, so do not deprive yourself of a visit there.

 Address: 26 Phan Boi Chau str, Hoi An